tahsinAmin/Auto-Search/README.md

 - [x] Search Flight button needs to be moveable once clicked
 - [x] Plane icon added
 - [x] Hero image added
+- [ ] Make the weather show dynamically toCity input only
 - [ ] Show search and date with modal
 - [ ] Use of Framer Motion to bounce weather icons